Interview With Ragna – Founder of Icelandic Down

-Ragna: We’re well-aware that only a small number of visitors become paying customers.
-Most of them are affluent, and prioritise product quality and sustainability over anything else.
-I personally take care of each of our customers throughout the buying process, which goes a long way.
+Ragna: First and foremost because of their superior quality.
+Our customers also tell me they are amazed by how ethically they are produced.
+They prioritise sustainability and product quality over anything else when it comes to their bedding.
+I personally take care of each of our customers throughout the buying process, which I have noticed that they really appreciate.
+I do my best to help them choose the correct product for their needs and guide them through our process.
 It’s far more personal than most eCommerce stores - I feel like I have pen pals all over the world.

 How is Icelandic Down doing today?

 Ragna: Since beginning in 2019, we have been growing rapidly.
 To my delight, we already have multiple repeat customers!
-After a complete website redesign in January, we’re currently focusing on growing our online efforts, which also involves translating our website to Japanese.
-Oh, and we were also recently nominated for best eCommerce website in Iceland.
+After a complete website redesign in January, we’re currently focusing on growing our online efforts, recently we translated our website to Japanese.
+Oh, and this year we were nominated for best eCommerce website in Iceland.
 That was a big honour.